Steven Spielberg

 more

-Steven Allan Spielberg (born December 18, 1946) is an American film director, writer and producer.
-A major figure of the New Hollywood era and pioneer of the modern blockbuster, he is the most commercially successful director of all time.
-Spielberg is the recipient of various accolades, including three Academy Awards, a Kennedy Center honor, four Directors Guild of America Awards, two BAFTA Awards, a Cecil B. DeMille Award and an AFI Life Achievement Award.
-Seven of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+Steven Allan Spielberg (/ˈspiːlbɜːrɡ/ SPEEL-burg) is an American filmmaker.
+A major figure of the New Hollywood era and pioneer of the modern blockbuster, Spielberg is widely regarded as one of the greatest film directors of all time and is the most commercially successful director in film history.
+Several of Spielberg's works are considered among the greatest films in history, and some are among the highest-grossing films ever.
 Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
 He moved to California and studied film in college.
-After directing several episodes for television including Night Gallery and Columbo, he directed the television film Duel (1971) which gained acclaim from critics and audiences.
-He made his directorial film debut with The Sugarland Express (1974), and became a household name with the 1975 summer blockbuster Jaws.
-He then directed huge box office successes Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the Indiana Jones original trilogy (1981-89).
-Spielberg subsequently explored drama in the acclaimed The Color Purple (1985) and Empire of the Sun (1987).
-After a brief hiatus, Spielberg directed the science fiction thriller Jurassic Park (1993), the highest-grossing film ever at the time, and the Holocaust drama Schindler's List (1993), which has often been listed as one of the greatest films ever made.
-He won the Academy Award for Best Director for the latter and for the 1998 World War II epic Saving Private Ryan.
-Spielberg continued in the 2000s with science fiction films A.I.
-Artificial Intelligence (2001), Minority Report (2002) and War of the Worlds (2005).
-He also directed the adventure films The Adventures of Tintin (2011) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the musical West Side Story (2021); and the semi-autobiographical drama The Fabelmans (2022).
-He has been a producer on several successful films, including Poltergeist (1982), Gremlins (1984), Back to the Future (1985) and Who Framed Roger Rabbit (1988) as well as the miniseries Band of Brothers (2001).
-Spielberg co-founded Amblin Entertainment and DreamWorks, and has served as a producer for many successful films and television series.
-He is also known for his long collaboration with the composer John Williams, with whom he has worked for all but five of his feature films.
-Several of Spielberg's works are among the highest-grossing and greatest films all time.
-Premiere ranked him first place in the list of 100 Most Powerful People in Movies in 2003.
-In 2013, Time listed him as one of the 100 most influential people.
+After directing several episodes for television, including Night Gallery and Columbo, he directed the film Duel (1971), which Barry Diller approved.
+He made his theatrical debut with The Sugarland Express (1974) and became a household name with the summer blockbuster Jaws (1975).
+He directed more escapist box office successes with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
+He explored drama in The Color Purple (1985) and Empire of the Sun (1987).
+In 1993, Spielberg directed the science fiction thriller Jurassic Park, the highest-grossing film ever, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
+He won the Academy Award for Best Director for the latter and the World War II epic Saving Private Ryan (1998).
+Spielberg has since directed the science fiction films A.I.
+Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me if You Can (2002), and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).
+Spielberg co-founded Amblin Entertainment and DreamWorks and has produced many successful films and television series, including Poltergeist (1982), Gremlins (1984), Back to the Future (1985), Who Framed Roger Rabbit (1988), and Band of Brothers (2001).
+He has also collaborated extensively with the composer John Williams, with whom he has worked on all but five of his feature films.
+Among other accolades, he has received three Academy Awards, four Golden Globe Awards and two BAFTA Awards, as well as the AFI Life Achievement Award in 1995, the Knight Commander of the British Empire in 2001, the Kennedy Center Honor in 2006, the Cecil B. DeMille Award in 2009 and the Presidential Medal of Freedom in 2015.
+Seven of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+In 2013, Time listed him as one of the 100 most influential people, and in 2023, Spielberg was the recipient of the first-ever 100 Impact Award in the US.
+Description above from the Wikipedia article Steven Spielberg, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Overview

-Steven Allan Spielberg (born December 18, 1946) is an American film director, writer and producer.
-A major figure of the New Hollywood era and pioneer of the modern blockbuster, he is the most commercially successful director of all time.
-Spielberg is the recipient of various accolades, including three Academy Awards, a Kennedy Center honor, four Directors Guild of America Awards, two BAFTA Awards, a Cecil B. DeMille Award and an AFI Life Achievement Award.
-Seven of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+Steven Allan Spielberg (/ˈspiːlbɜːrɡ/ SPEEL-burg) is an American filmmaker.
+A major figure of the New Hollywood era and pioneer of the modern blockbuster, Spielberg is widely regarded as one of the greatest film directors of all time and is the most commercially successful director in film history.
+Several of Spielberg's works are considered among the greatest films in history, and some are among the highest-grossing films ever.
 Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
 He moved to California and studied film in college.
-After directing several episodes for television including Night Gallery and Columbo, he directed the television film Duel (1971) which gained acclaim from critics and audiences.
-He made his directorial film debut with The Sugarland Express (1974), and became a household name with the 1975 summer blockbuster Jaws.
-He then directed huge box office successes Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the Indiana Jones original trilogy (1981-89).
-Spielberg subsequently explored drama in the acclaimed The Color Purple (1985) and Empire of the Sun (1987).
-After a brief hiatus, Spielberg directed the science fiction thriller Jurassic Park (1993), the highest-grossing film ever at the time, and the Holocaust drama Schindler's List (1993), which has often been listed as one of the greatest films ever made.
-He won the Academy Award for Best Director for the latter and for the 1998 World War II epic Saving Private Ryan.
-Spielberg continued in the 2000s with science fiction films A.I.
-Artificial Intelligence (2001), Minority Report (2002) and War of the Worlds (2005).
-He also directed the adventure films The Adventures of Tintin (2011) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the musical West Side Story (2021); and the semi-autobiographical drama The Fabelmans (2022).
-He has been a producer on several successful films, including Poltergeist (1982), Gremlins (1984), Back to the Future (1985) and Who Framed Roger Rabbit (1988) as well as the miniseries Band of Brothers (2001).
-Spielberg co-founded Amblin Entertainment and DreamWorks, and has served as a producer for many successful films and television series.
-He is also known for his long collaboration with the composer John Williams, with whom he has worked for all but five of his feature films.
-Several of Spielberg's works are among the highest-grossing and greatest films all time.
-Premiere ranked him first place in the list of 100 Most Powerful People in Movies in 2003.
-In 2013, Time listed him as one of the 100 most influential people.
+After directing several episodes for television, including Night Gallery and Columbo, he directed the film Duel (1971), which Barry Diller approved.
+He made his theatrical debut with The Sugarland Express (1974) and became a household name with the summer blockbuster Jaws (1975).
+He directed more escapist box office successes with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
+He explored drama in The Color Purple (1985) and Empire of the Sun (1987).
+In 1993, Spielberg directed the science fiction thriller Jurassic Park, the highest-grossing film ever, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
+He won the Academy Award for Best Director for the latter and the World War II epic Saving Private Ryan (1998).
+Spielberg has since directed the science fiction films A.I.
+Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me if You Can (2002), and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).
+Spielberg co-founded Amblin Entertainment and DreamWorks and has produced many successful films and television series, including Poltergeist (1982), Gremlins (1984), Back to the Future (1985), Who Framed Roger Rabbit (1988), and Band of Brothers (2001).
+He has also collaborated extensively with the composer John Williams, with whom he has worked on all but five of his feature films.
+Among other accolades, he has received three Academy Awards, four Golden Globe Awards and two BAFTA Awards, as well as the AFI Life Achievement Award in 1995, the Knight Commander of the British Empire in 2001, the Kennedy Center Honor in 2006, the Cecil B. DeMille Award in 2009 and the Presidential Medal of Freedom in 2015.
+Seven of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+In 2013, Time listed him as one of the 100 most influential people, and in 2023, Spielberg was the recipient of the first-ever 100 Impact Award in the US.
+Description above from the Wikipedia article Steven Spielberg, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Known For